RalphHightower/blog/_posts/2024-11-23-NewTrumpSpokespersonShouldBeClassicFodder.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'New Trump Press Secretary
+title: 'New Trump Press Secretary Starts Off With Bold Lies – No Difference From Lies of the Past'
 ---